Nathan Kipnis, FAIA, LEED BD+C

 Viewing the mission beyond his own practice of architecture, Mr. Kipnis’s leadership was instrumental in helping to develop the idea of an offshore wind farm in Lake Michigan off Evanston's shoreline.
 The work led to a Design Evanston Urban Design/Planning award, and the project is now on the DOE's list of potential offshore wind farm sites.

-Additionally, he currently serves on both the National AIA and Chicago AIA 2030 Commitment’s working groups.
+Additionally, he currently serves as Co-chair for The National AIA AIA 2030 Commitment’s working groups.
 In this capacity, he assists architects with the AIA 2030 Commitment, whose goal is to design full Net Zero buildings by 2030.

 Nathan Kipnis also lectures extensively on topics related to sustainable architectural design and renewable energy.
 He has been an invited speaker at numerous symposiums and conferences, including at national AIA conventions, the Chicago AIA, Archeworks, GreenBuild, The Midwest Renewable Energy Association, the Center for Green Technology in Chicago, and Northwestern University's “Green City Summer Institute,” as well as being one of the keynote speakers at the Mother Earth News Fair, among others.